 The Dead Sea is a salt lake in the Jordan Rift Valley and its tributary is the Jordan River.
 The lake is the lowest land elevation on earth with a surface that is 430.5 meters below sea level.
 The reason for naming it the Dead Sea is that it is 9.6 times as salty as the ocean which is a harsh environment for plants and animals to flourish.

 In addition to being a world hub of natural treatment, the Dead Sea is a supplier of many products such as asphalt.
-The Sea is often described as a natural spa and the high salinity of the water makes swimming in the sea is more like floating.
+The Sea is often described as a natural spa and the high salinity of the water makes swimming in the sea more like floating.
 It was proved that the high salt concentration of the Dead Sea water is therapeutic to several skin diseases.

 7. Jordan as Part of the Holy Land:

 Al-Maghtass is an important religious sites along the Jordanian side of the Jordan River.
 The site is believed to have been the location where Jesus Christ was baptized.
 Madaba is famous for a massive Byzantine-era mosaic map of the Holy Land.
-The castle of the prominent Muslim leader Saladin known as Ajlun Castle, was built in the 12th century AD in the Ajlun district in the northwest of Jordan.
+The castle of the prominent Muslim leader Saladin known as Ajlun Castle was built in the 12th century AD in the Ajlun district in northwest of Jordan.

 The Lebanese Republic is located at the crossroads of the Mediterranean basin in the Middle East.
 Lebanon is one of the smallest countries in the world being home to about six million people only.
 The country’s unique location made it culturally rich and ethnically diverse.

 The rich history of Lebanon goes back to over 7,000 years ago, predating even recorded history.
-Lebanon was home to the Phoenicians during the first millennium BC and became an important center for Christianity under the Roman Empire.
+Lebanon was home to the Phoenicians during the first millennium BC and became an important centre for Christianity under the Roman Empire.
 Afterwards, Lebanon came under the rule of several empires; the Persian Empire, the Muslim Mamluks, the Byzantine Empire again, the Ottoman Empire up to the French occupation and the hard-earned independence in 1943.

 The weather in Lebanon is a Mediterranean moderate one, as an Arab Asian country, it has cool rainy winters and hot and humid summers in the coastal areas with snow covering the mountaintops.
-The different aspects of the Lebanese culture are well known across the world.
+The different aspects of Lebanese culture are well known across the world.
 Lebanon is packed with historical, religious and cultural sites and buildings.

 What Not to Miss in Lebanon